 - If your icon does not fill the entire bounding box, then fill the unused area with the transparent color. - You can draw a shadow under your icon.
 This is only recommended for Front-Panel-style icons.
 Do not use this for File Manager icons.
-See Optional Front Panel Icon Style for more detail.
+See "Optional Front Panel Icon Style" on page 60 for more detail.

-Figure 16.
-Example of dynamic color shadows
+Figure 4-8 Example of dynamic color shadows